albill/albill.github.com/resources/koans/blue-cliff-record.markdown

      any other "six"-ness.

-<strong>CASE 48: Tea at Shokei Temple</strong>
+### CASE 48: Tea at Shokei Temple

-Minister Ô [1] visited Shokei Temple, where he offered tea.
+Minister Ô <sup>1</sup> visited Shokei Temple, where he offered tea.
 The senior monk

-Ro took up the kettle to serve Myosho [2].
+Ro took up the kettle to serve Myosho <sup>2</sup>.
 But Ro overturned the kettle

-[over the tea hearth].
+<sup>over the tea hearth</sup>.
 The minister saw this and asked the senior monk,

    "What is there under the tea hearth?"

 Ro said,

-   "Deities holding up the hearth [3]."
+   "Deities holding up the hearth <sup>3</sup>."

 The minister said,